-NJ TRANSIT continues to aggressively advance its zero-emissions bus program with the release of its roadmap to a 100% zero-emission bus fleet.
-Watch a recording of our presentation to the NJ TRANSIT Board of Directors here, or read it here.
+NJ TRANSIT continues to aggressively advance its zero-emission bus program with the release of its roadmap to a 100% zero-emission bus fleet.
+Program updates presented at the Energy and Sustainability Policy Committee Meeting can be found here.

 The decarbonization of the transportation sector through electrification is one of seven key strategies stated in the 2020 Energy Master Plan that will help achieve the State’s goals of 100% clean energy by 2050.
 The transportation sector accounts for 41% of New Jersey’s Greenhouse Gas (GHG) emissions and NJ TRANSIT plays a vital part in reducing those emissions.

 On January 17, 2020, Governor Murphy signed P.L.2019, c.362 that established requirements for NJ TRANSIT to move toward zero-emission bus purchases by 2032.
 Specifically, all NJ TRANSIT bus purchase made on or after December 2024 must include at least 10% zero-emission buses, escalating to 50% by December 2026, and 100% by December 2032.
 Zero-emission buses do not produce any emissions at the tailpipe and will be prioritized for use in low-income, urban, or environmental justice communities.

 By transitioning to zero-emission buses, NJ TRANSIT will help improve air quality in communities who disproportionately bear the burden of the ongoing effects of climate change.
 NJ TRANSIT is committed to meeting this aggressive zero-emission bus deployment schedule and has established a strong foundation to lead a successful and comprehensive zero-emission bus program.
 All our efforts will inform and improve each other as we take a phased approach to support a zero-emission fleet by 2040.

 - Bus Electrification Preliminary Engineering and Planning Assessment